Trump voices support for certain gun control measures

-Washington (CNN)President Donald Trump, sitting with a bipartisan group of lawmakers in the White House on Wednesday, backed the idea of banning specific types of gun accessories and raising the age limit to buy certain versions of semi-automatic weapons.
+Washington (CNN)President Donald Trump on Wednesday signaled his support for a hodgepodge of policies -- from strengthening background checks to raising the minimum age to buy certain guns and taking guns away from the mentally ill -- during a meeting with a bipartisan group of lawmakers at the White House on Wednesday.

-The wide-ranging meeting, which included blunt back-and-forths between Trump and members of both parties, was further evidence of the vast divide on guns and showed that Trump was unfamiliar with details of key gun legislation being debated on Capitol Hill.
+But after an hour-long televised meeting, it was still unclear what specific legislation Trump would support.
+And the wide-ranging meeting, which included blunt back-and-forths between Trump and members of both parties, laid bare the vast divide on gun legislation and Trump's own unfamiliarity with the searing, years-old gun debate.

-Trump, again, brought up his support for raising the age of gun purchases from 18 to 21, though he didn't specifically say he would sign a bill that includes that provision.
+Trump again, brought up his support for raising the age of gun purchases from 18 to 21, though he didn't specifically say he would sign a bill that includes that provision.

 The President also said he was eagerly waiting to sign an executive action to ban bump fire stocks, gun accessories that make it easier for semi-automatic weapons to fire like they are automatic.